blattnem/vector-field-simulator/README.md

 4. Add more pre defined equations
 5. Add option that users can save and upload equations
 6. Incorporating a phase portrait view alongside the vector field visualization
+7. When entering equations by hand no need to re-render everything after every key stroke.
+Improve.

 # License